Best Dog Harnesses of 2026

 Jae is a Certified Professional Dog Trainer, Knowledge Assessed, and teaches agility, rally, and other dog sports at Canine Athletics Training Center in Boulder County.
 Jae uses her background in dog sports and behavior to test outdoor-focused dog gear focused on fit, comfort, safety, and functionality for dogs and their owners.

-Jae shares her life with two dogs: mixed breed Miso, and Rough Collie, Dashi.
+Jae shares her life with two dogs: a mixed-breed dog, Miso, and a Rough Collie, Dashi.
 Jae competes in conformation, agility, rally, herding, barn hunt, Fast CAT, and other sports with her dogs and is a pro at traveling, camping, hiking, and adventuring with canine companions in tow.